Lyceum (Mississippi): Construction and architecture

 In January 1846, the board of trustees selected architect William Nichols to oversee construction of the university and approved his proposed design for the university's central building, which he based the design on an Ionic Temple on the Illysis near Athens.
+Daniel Grayson of nearby Panola County was chosen by the Board to manage construction of the building as contractor.
+He had served in a similar role overseeing construction of Lafayette County's first brick courthouse, completed in Oxford in 1840.
+Ohio-born brothers John Williamson Crary and Oliver Beal Crary superintended the brickwork on the building.
+Much of the skilled and unskilled labor (clearing the lot, masonry, carpentry, bricklaying, etc.) for the building's construction was provided by enslaved African American workers, whose owners received payments for their work.

-Construction on the building, named the Lyceum after the classical school established by Aristotle, was initiated later that year.
-On July 14, 1846, a Masonic ceremony laid down the cornerstone of the Lyceum.
+Construction on the building was begun in the late spring of 1846.
+On July 14, 1846, a Masonic ceremony laid the cornerstone of the Lyceum.
 Within, a leaden box contained a copy of the law that created the university, a Bible, gold and silver coins, and a copy of the Declaration of Independence.

+Originally referred to as the "principal building" of the university, the name Lyceum, which refers to the classical school established by Aristotle, seems to have first been used for the building in the 1870s.

 The university's opening ceremony was held in a lecture hall in the Lyceum on November 6, 1848.
 The Lyceum served as the meeting place for several student societies until the construction of the chapel in 1853.
 It also served as the meeting place for the board of trustees.
 The third floor of the Lyceum housed the school's library until 1881 when it was moved to Lafayette Hall.

-In 1859, Chancellor Frederick Augustus Porter Barnard built a 36 ft addition to the Lyceum which included a lecture hall and a chemistry laboratory.
+In 1859, Chancellor Frederick Augustus Porter Barnard built a 36 ft addition to the Lyceum, extending from the rear (west side) of the building.
+The additional space included a lecture hall and a larger chemistry laboratory.
 In 1903, two wings were added to the building.
-The addition was controversial, with the school magazine writing that it compromised the Lyceum's classical design.
+The addition of the wings was controversial, with the school magazine writing that it compromised the Lyceum's classical design.
 One year later, telephones were installed in the Lyceum.

 By 1916, the University of Mississippi had an undershortage of dormitories, resulting in students being housed in the basement of the Lyceum.
 A 1918 government inspection found the Lyceum to be in state of disrepair and deterioration.
 In 1923, significant structural changes, including the addition of columns to the western entrance, were made to the Lyceum.

 The campus' center is "The Circle", which consists of eight academic buildings organized around an ovaloid common.
 The Lyceum was the first building built on the Oxford campus and was expanded with two wings in 1903.
 The university claims that the Lyceum's bell is the oldest academic bell in the United States.